yasgui-with-rosemary/app/README.md

 Rosemary is a proof of concept.
 It currently does not support the full expressivity of SPARQL (only a restricted subset of [SELECT](https://www.w3.org/TR/sparql11-query/#select) queries are currently supported) and that is not the intention.
 It is a tool which can be useful for:

 1. discovering and exploring what data is in a **public** Linked Data store,
-2. constructing custom Linked Data queries (without knowledge of Linked Data) retrieving data for:
+2. constructing custom Linked Data queries (without knowledge of Linked Data) to retrieve data for:
    1. software applications
    2. data analyses
    3. research projects